 What is the aim of WorkFit?

 WorkFit is about being there every step of the way of someone’s employment journey.
-Jenny makes regular visits to our young people in their work place, which ensures success in the long-term for both the employer and individual.
+Jonathan makes regular visits to our young people in their work place, which ensures success in the long-term for both the employer and individual.

-We work closely with the Down Syndrome Association who provides a unique training programme to all employers who register with WorkFit.
+Jonathan works closely with the Down Syndrome Association who provides a unique training programme to all employers who register with WorkFit.